kuawwwww/Project/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Prerequisites
-Baselines requires python3 with the development headers.
+* python 3
+* Windows or MacOS
 You'll also need to use a third library: numpy, pandas, matplotlib, and time.
 You can install them (which are themself pip packages) via
 ```python
 pip install numpy
 pip install pandas